MtheEPIC/alerter/README.md

 - Generate report in a text and web format.

 # Installation
-Instructions on how to install *VULNER*
+Instructions on how to install *ALERTER*
 ```bash
 git clone https://github.com/MtheEPIC/alerter.git
 cd alerter